 Tote bags are a useful and chic option for wedding favours.
 You can create any design, logo, illustration or picture you desire.
 They’re a particularly smart option at a beach destination where guests can use them as beach bags the day after your big do.

 Getting married in Asia or serving Asian food at your reception?
-How about personalised chopsticks that guests can use on the day and afterwards, a useful wedding favour to keep!
+How about personalised chopstick wedding favours that guests can use on the day and afterwards, a useful wedding favour to keep!